nytafar/zotpress-static-bibliography/README.md

 ## Acknowledgments

-- Original Zotpress plugin developers
+- Katie Seaborn for developing Zotpress
+- AI for generating excessive and over the top documentation
 - WordPress community
 - Zotero team